-Although the sewers of Rome were more advanced than others in that era, it was not unusual for people to throw their waste out of their windows onto the streets; eventually a law was created to protect bystanders from assault via thrown waste.
-The law forced the person who threw the waste to pay damages to whoever they hit, if they received an injury.
-Enforcement of the law only occurred during daytime, as no one could use the lack of light as an excuse for injuring other through carelessness.
+Although the sewers of Rome were more advanced than others in that era, it was not unusual for people to throw their waste out of their windows onto the streets; eventually, a law was created to protect bystanders from assault via thrown waste.
+The law forced the person who threw the waste to pay damages to whoever they hit if they received an injury.
+Enforcement of the law only occurred during daytime, as no one could use the lack of light as an excuse for injuring others through carelessness.

 Since early times, to drain away rainwater – and in a bid to imitate Etruscans – the Romans created underground channels; these prevented precious top-soil from being washed away.
 They also drained swamps using ditches and drained marshy areas by digging up subterranean channels.
 Eventually, the Romans expanded most of their sewers and some of their drains to link with Cloaca Maxima which then ran and emptied to the Tiber River.